zwilsoncc/docs/pages/docs/other/faq.md

 Remember to [scale](/docs/getting-started/scaling) the first deployment to [always have one running instance](/docs/getting-started/scaling#fixed-scaling).

-## How Can I Test How Much Request per Second I Can Handle with One Instance?
+## How Can I Test How Many Requests per Second I Can Handle with One Instance?

 It depends on your code.
 Each instance belonging to a paid account or team has [1GB of RAM and 1 CPU (OSS accounts have half of each)](/docs/other/faq#what-are-the-hardware-specifications-of-the-deployment-instances).